 Their previous groups were so good.
 The Byrds, Buffalo Springfield, and The Hollies.
 By 1968, David Crosby had left The Byrds, and Stephen Stills’ group, Buffalo Springfield, had broken up.
-The Hollies played L.A., and Graham Nash (who met Crosby in England in 1966) was hanging out with friends.
+The Hollies played L.A., and Graham Nash (who met Crosby in 1966) was hanging out with friends.
 He heard David and Stephen singing a new song, “You Don’t Have To Cry”.
 Eventually, Graham added a high harmony to their vocals…and Crosby, Stills & Nash was born.
 Of course Nash had to leave the Hollies, and there were legal aspects to clear up, but we know it happened.

 Each songwriter was introduced right away.
 It starts with “Suite: Judy Blue Eyes” by Stephen Stills, “Marrakesh Express” by Graham Nash, and “Guinevere” by David Crosby.
 That’s the “snapshot” of the group.
 Stills is a rocker with a folk/country edge, Nash has more of a pop sound, and Crosby the free-spirited hippie.
 All three are far more musically complex than that, but these songs do give you a feel for them.

 Stephen Stills & Sweet Judy (Collins) Blue Eyes.

 “Marrakesh Express” was the first single.
 This was Graham Nash starting a trend of coming up with solid commercial songs for the group.
-He says he presented the song to The Hollies, and that they recorded it, but never released it.
+He says he presented the song to The Hollies, and they recorded it, but never released it.
 Nash’s writing kept developing, and he contributed some of the group’s most popular songs.
 Another of his songs that stands out on CSN’s first album is the gently beautiful “Lady Of The Island”.